vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 | <center>*[Source: AXL token allocations at genesis](https://medium.com/@axelar-foundation/an-overview-of-axl-token-economics-4dc701c9054d)*</center>|

-If we look at the [distribution of bonded validators at the time of the analysis](https://docs.google.com/spreadsheets/d/1VaNHKrsYGoQ0a2hU41gfr105k1UpZ0M7-SO1qsURmF8/edit?usp=sharing), we can see that the total stake ranges from 64 thousand AXL tokens to 45.7 million AXL tokens.
+If we look at the [distribution of bonded validators at the time of the analysis](https://docs.google.com/spreadsheets/d/1VaNHKrsYGoQ0a2hU41gfr105k1UpZ0M7-SO1qsURmF8/edit?usp=sharing), we can see that the total stake ranges from 64,000 AXL tokens to 45.7 million AXL tokens.
 The voting power of a validator ranges from .01% to 6.43%, while the quadratic voting power ranges from .12% to 3.32%.
 The total delegation of validators ranges from 4 to 1,492.

 ![](https://i.imgur.com/RM3H6Fd.png)